rackerlabs/technical-blog/_posts/2019-11-07-how-can-your-organization-use-salesforce-to-its-full-capacity.md

 ### See the Signs of Positive Usage

 Pinpointing symptoms of poor Salesforce adoption is essential to instigating a plan for change.
-Equally important is the ability to identify what’s working well.
+It is also equally important to identify what is working well.
 Positive signs that your team is adequately using the platform’s functionality may include:

 - **A defined roadmap for Salesforce usage.** Confusion often stems from users who are unsure of the overall strategy.
-When management provides solid goals and connects the capabilities of the technology to those goals, teams can thrive.
+Teams thrive when management provides concrete goals and connects the capabilities of the technology to those goals.

 - **Growing sales and closed deals.** When cases are moving forward, it usually signifies that your team members have a good grasp on how to use Salesforce data effectively.